middleware-labs/docs.middleware.io/infrastructure/docker.md

 ## Current Technical Approach

-In order to collect host level details, our docker agent works on host network mdde.
+In order to collect host level details, our docker agent works on host network mode.

 For log reading, the docker agent uses volume binding.